ReactiveBayes/ReactiveMP.jl/docs/src/examples/overview.md

 This section contains a set of examples for Bayesian Inference with `ReactiveMP` package in various probabilistic models.

 !!! note
-    This section is WIP and more examples will be added over time.
+    This section is incomplete and more examples will be added over time.
 More examples can be found in [`demo/`](https://github.com/biaslab/ReactiveMP.jl/tree/master/demo) folder at GitHub repository.

 - [Linear regression](@ref examples-linear-regression): An example of linear regression Bayesian inference.
 - [Gaussian Linear Dynamical System](@ref examples-linear-gaussian-state-space-model): An example of inference procedure for Gaussian Linear Dynamical System with multivariate noisy observations using Belief Propagation (Sum Product) algorithm.
 Reference: [Simo Sarkka, Bayesian Filtering and Smoothing](https://users.aalto.fi/~ssarkka/pub/cup_book_online_20131111.pdf).